andrico1234/oui-ui/packages/@open-ui-react/README.md

 OpenUI is the set of in-progress specifications for accessible and usable native web components.

-OpenUI React lets you use these specifications in ready-to-use components.
+OpenUI React lets you use these specifications in ready-to-use JavaScript components.
 The behaviour of each component will correspond to the specification outlined [here](https://open-ui.org/).

 This component library sets all of the necessary defaults to ensure that your UI is both usable and accessible.
-The API of this form library is also designed to map as close to the expected native behaviour as possible, as a result this component library would be made redundant as the OpenUI specs get baked into browsers.
+The API of this library is also designed to map as close to the OpenUI's proposed behaviour as possible.
+As a result, when the OpenUI specifications make it to the browsers, this component library would be made mostly redundant.

-This means that aside from sane default styling, the styling of the components is left up to you, the developer.
+While this library employs sane styling and behaviour, the visuals are left to be implemented in user land.

-OpenUI React is still a work in progress
+OpenUI React was made to bring the OpenUI specific behaviour to the browser now.
+It's also a way to evaluate usage and understand how the components are being used in the wild.

-OpenUI React can also be a way to gain feedback on how components are used in the wild
+It's very much a work in progress, so all feedback and contributions will be welcome.

 Why do I want to make OpenUI React?